wguo91/geolocation/README.md

 ## How to compile and run the application
-This application must be run on a local or remote web server.
+This application must be run on a local or remote web server (i.e. Heroku).
 Clone the repository into a local directory and open up index.html on a browser.
-The project can also be run as a NodeJS application by opening the terminal in the application home directory and entering in the command "node server.js", without the quotes.
+The project is run as a NodeJS application by opening the terminal in the application home directory and entering in the command "node server.js", without the quotes.
 The default port is 3000, unless otherwise specified.